kfutak/kfutak.github.io/README.md

 ## Bugs
-- The margins/padding on the gallery page
+- The margins/padding on the gallery and resume pages (particularly the bottom)
-- Fix paragraphs (make make-text a div class?)
+- ~~Fix paragraphs~~